 Bicycling and Walking in Virginia

-2004 CTB Policy for Integrating Bicycle and Pedestrian Accommodations
+CTB Policy For Integrating Bicycle and Pedestrian Accommodations

-VDOT has two governance documents that detail how VDOT implements the CTB Policy:
+VDOT's has two governance documents that detail how VDOT implements the 2004 CTB Policy:

 Project Scoping Worksheets

 TMPD IIM 1.0 requires District Bicycle and Pedestrian Coordinators to provide a copy of all completed Bicycle and Pedestrian Accommodation Scoping Worksheets (SWBPA) for the previous fiscal year to the State Transportation Planner by September 15th.
 Scoping Report (PM-100) and the SWBPA are provided on VDOT’s Extranet Forms Database